Interact with AI agents

 - Respond with the agent's answer.

-- To target a specific agent, include the agent's nickname at the beginning of your message (e.g., "@Port DevAgent what are our production services?").
+- To target a specific agent instead of using the router, include the agent's nickname at the beginning of your message (e.g., "@Port DevAgent what are our production services?").

 - Send follow-up messages in the same thread and mention the app again to continue the conversation.